Group policies and disclosures

 Hiscox employees should raise any concerns regarding discrimination of any kind with their manager or a member of the HR Team.
 Any allegation of discrimination should be made via the company's grievance procedure.

-It’s important to remember that these measurements reflect the higher proportion of men than women in higher-paid, senior roles and should not be confused with ‘equal pay’.
+It’s important to remember that these measurements reflect the higher proportion of men than women in higher-paid senior roles and should not be confused with ‘equal pay’.
 We have established structures and processes which ensure that men and women are paid equally for equivalent roles.
+We want more women in senior roles at Hiscox, and we have a range of measures in place to help us do this, from objective recruitment practices that improve women’s access to our open roles, to a robust women’s employee network which supports our women to thrive and grow within the business.

 I hope you find this report useful, and I can confirm that the data set out in the following pages is accurate.